abisop/nuttx-docs/en/components/net/sixlowpan.md

 1. Datagram size describes the total (un-fragmented) payload.
 2. Datagram tag identifies the set of fragments and is used to match fragments of the same payload.
-3. Datagram offset identifies the fragment’s offset within the un-fragmented payload (in units of 8 bytes).
+3. Datagram offset identifies the fragment's offset within the un-fragmented payload (in units of 8 bytes).

 The length of the fragment header length is four bytes for the first